 - Sessions by traffic type – shows direct, referral, social and organic traffic broken down by % (Pie Chart)

 - Sessions by Country – shows a map of where your traffic is coming from over the world which can also be broken down by region if you only want to monitor traffic in one country (Geomap)

 - Sessions by user type – this is the New Vs Returning chart so you can see % of new visitors vs returning (Pie chart)

 Useful things to know

 Each dashboard can have up to 12 widgets.
 If you want more than that then you’ll need to create a new dashboard.

 They can be shared with others.
 In fact, here’s a dashboard with the above-recommended widgets, just for you (just make sure to apply it to the correct view if you use it).
 This does not share my data but will populate the widgets with your own.
 You can also go in and edit the widgets if you want to change them or add filters.

 To share your own, next to + Add Widget is a Share menu.
 Select Share Template Link and it will give you a URL to share how you wish!

 Customise your dashboard layout (number of columns) by clicking Customise Dashboard on the top right underneath the date range.
 Next to that is Delete dashboard if you wish to remove it.

 There we have it!
-There’s loads you can do with dashboards, and it does take some experimentation to get things working.
-There’s also lots of tweaks you can make once you’re more confident using them.
+There are loads you can do with dashboards, and it does take some experimentation to get things working.
+There are also lots of tweaks you can make once you’re more confident using them.